junquant/mlproject/report/proposal.md

 3D Accelerators (16g) are highly correlated (postively) with 3D Acclerators (6g); 3D Magnetometer (Chest) highly correlated (negatively) with both 3D accelerometers (Chest)

 As such, further exploration will be needed and the data and any implications will need to be considered when constructing the models.

+**Principal Component Analysis**
+The following steps were taken to conduct PCA on the dataset
+1. Run an initial PCA on the dataset (excluding the timestamp and activityID)
+2. Find out which columns affect the components the most
+3. Normalize those columns
+4. Re-run PCA with normalized columns